yiwu3microsoft/nunchaku/README.md

 <h3 align="center">
 <a href="http://arxiv.org/abs/2411.05007"><b>Paper</b></a> | <a href="https://hanlab.mit.edu/projects/svdquant"><b>Website</b></a> | <a href="https://hanlab.mit.edu/blog/svdquant"><b>Blog</b></a> | <a href="https://svdquant.mit.edu"><b>Demo</b></a> | <a href="https://huggingface.co/collections/mit-han-lab/svdquant-67493c2c2e62a1fc6e93f45c"><b>HuggingFace</b></a> | <a href="https://modelscope.cn/collections/svdquant-468e8f780c2641"><b>ModelScope</b></a> | <a href="https://github.com/mit-han-lab/ComfyUI-nunchaku"><b>ComfyUI</b></a>
 </h3>

-**Nunchaku** is a high-performance inference engine optimized for 4-bit diffusion models, as introduced in our paper [SVDQuant](http://arxiv.org/abs/2411.05007).
+**Nunchaku** is a high-performance inference engine optimized for 4-bit neural networks, as introduced in our paper [SVDQuant](http://arxiv.org/abs/2411.05007).
 For the underlying quantization library, check out [DeepCompressor](https://github.com/mit-han-lab/deepcompressor).

 Join our user groups on [**Slack**](https://join.slack.com/t/nunchaku/shared_invite/zt-3170agzoz-NgZzWaTrEj~n2KEV3Hpl5Q) and [**WeChat**](./assets/wechat.jpg) to engage in discussions with the community!
 More details can be found [here](https://github.com/mit-han-lab/nunchaku/issues/149).
 If you have any questions, run into issues, or are interested in contributing, don’t hesitate to reach out!